Events for all Levels and InterestsStay

 A short video about MOOCs and the connected age.

 EDUCAUSE Sprint 2013, July 30–August 1.
-During this free, online progam we explored the theme of Beyond MOOCs: Is IT Creating a New, Connected Age?
+During this free, online program we explored the theme of Beyond MOOCs: Is IT Creating a New, Connected Age?
 Each day the community shared thoughts and ideas through webinars, articles, videos, and online discussions on the daily topics.
+The Sprint Summary is now available.

 - Day 1: IT as a Force of Change